graygnuorg/sargon/README.md

 ## Usage

-When started, the program reads its configuration file, disconnects iself from the controlling terminal and continues running in the background.
+When started, the program reads its configuration file, disconnects itself from the controlling terminal and continues running in the background.
 Error reporting goes to the syslog facility `daemon`.
 The following options are
 recognized: